insuricane/devpost/README.md

 ## How we built it

 The front end is built using React with Leaflet and DocuSign's API.
 The backend is built using Python and related data science and GIS libraries.
-Our data on the precise location, power plant type, and owner was pieced together from [EIA](https://www.eia.gov/).
+Our data on the precise location, power plant type, and owner was pieced together by several joins on [EIA](https://www.eia.gov/) datasets.
+Predicted hurricane wind speed, path data, and location are derived from two [NOAA](http://www.noaa.gov/) datasets.
 Our focus on Hurricane Irma allowed us to trim our database to Florida, though the EIA datasets are national and could be used for any US state.

 ## Challenges we ran into